-1. Statutes and regulations define the responsibilities of the Office of the State Auditor and drive the strategic planning process.
+Statutes and regulations define the responsibilities of the Office of the State Auditor and drive the strategic planning process.
 It is a process of developing and allocating resources to accomplish each of these responsibilities.
 Because of deadlines for much of our work, the planning requires careful coordination and timing of the allocation of resources.
 The Deputy State Auditor, in conjunction with the audit managers and the Director of Administration, are involved in strategic planning on a continual basis.

-- 2. The primary strategic challenge facing the Office of the State Auditor is the restoration of general fund appropriations that have been cut in recent years.
-The loss of general fund appropriations has affected the overall operation of the agency.
-Because of budget cuts we have lost experienced staff.
-To address our concerns we plan to request the necessary funding to hire qualified staff. - 3.
-The strategic planning process in this Office consists of several steps; each one analyzed on short and long term bases: - a.
+- 2. The strategic planning process in this Office consists of several steps; each one analyzed on short and long term bases: - a.
 Identify the engagements that must be done to satisfy our statutory and regulatory mandates. - b.
 Analyze the time required (based on historical data). - c.
-Analyze the time frames (deadlines) for each of the audit programs. - d.
+Analyze the time frames (deadlines) for each of the audit and agreed-upon procedures engagements. - d.
 Identify the resources available and timing of availability. - e.
 Determine the priority of the engagements and the ramifications of not completing all the requirements. - f.
-Identify strategies for development of the resources needed to meet all requirements within the time frames. - 4.
-The strategic objectives and action plans are communicated to the audit managers through periodic management meetings and to the entire staff directly by the managers and through the agency intranet. - 5.
-Progress on our objectives and action plans is monitored through our audit status information system that details the progress and resources used on each engagement. - 6.
+Identify strategies for development of the resources needed to meet all requirements within the time frames. - 3.
+The strategic objectives and action plans are communicated to the audit managers through periodic management meetings and to the entire staff directly by the managers and through the agency intranet. - 4.
+Progress on our objectives and action plans is monitored through our audit status information system that details the progress and resources used on each engagement. - 5.
 The Deputy State Auditor and Director of Administration constantly review our planning processes for improvement.

-Program Number Supported Agency Strategic Planning Related FY 10-11 Key Agency and Title Goal/Objective Action Plan/Initiative(s) II.
-Audit the State of South Carolina's Basic Financial Statements prepared by the Contract with a private CPA firm for one-half of the 4,400 audit hours budgeted to complete the audit by the Comptroller AUDITS Comptroller General.
-General's Office deadline.
+Program Supported Agency Related FY 11-12 and beyond Number and Title Strategic Planning Goal/Objective Key Agency Action Plan/Initiative(s) II.
+AUDITS Audit the State of South Carolina's Basic Financial Statements prepared by the Comptroller General.
+Contract with a private CPA firm for one-half of the 5,025 audit hours budgeted to complete the audit by the Comptroller General's Office deadline.
 II.
 AUDITS Audit the State of South Carolina's Schedule of Expenditures of Federal Awards as mandated by the Single Audit Act Amendments of 1996.
 Reassign staff auditors from Medicaid engagements as needed to supplement state agency audit staff and ensure completion of the engagement by the March 31 st deadline.
+Beginning in FY13 contract with a private CPA firm for one- half of the budgeted audit hours to assure completion of the audit engagement by the March 31 st deadline.
 II.
 AUDITS Perform audit and agreed-upon procedures engagements of the financial records of state agencies.
 Conduct as many engagements as possible with available staff.
 The objective is to conduct audit or agreed-upon procedures engagements of each state agency each year.
 II.
 AUDITS Perform agreed-upon procedures engagements of cost reports filed by institutional providers of Medicaid services.
 Conduct as many engagements as possible with available staff.
-The objective is to conduct agreed-upon procedures engagements of 25% of the Medicaid providers each year II.
+The objective is to conduct agreed-upon procedures engagements of 25% of the Medicaid providers each year.
+II.
 AUDITS Perform agreed-upon procedures engagements of the financial records of general sessions, municipal, and magistrate courts.
 Conduct as many engagements as possible with available staff.
 The objective is to conduct agreed-upon procedures engagements of twelve general sessions, municipal or magistrate courts annually.